NikolasEnt/NikolasEnt.github.io/_posts/2018-06-01-Multiclass-semantic-segmentation-with-LinkNet34.md

 __Score = (F<sub>0.5</sub>(road) + F<sub>2</sub>(car))/2__

+The model was trained with Adam optimizer.
+Learning rate was manually decreased several times during training.
+The final learning rates was: 75 epochs with lr=1e-4; 20 epochs with lr=1e-5 and finally 10 epochs with lr=1e-6.

 ## Results postprocessing

 The model output is a matrix with elements in the range [0..1] (softmax layer output), so, it should be binarized.
 A simple thresholding was applied.
 As recall is more important than precision for the 'car' class, so its threshold is quite low.
 Contrary, the road threshold is high enough.